-The $\mbox{-run}$ parameter is required with the Orion command.
-Table 17-5 describes the $\mbox{-run}$ parameter.
+The -run parameter is required with the Orion command.
+Table 17-5 describes the -run parameter.

+Table 17-5 Required Orion Parameter

-Option Description Default run level Specifies the test run level to be level .
-This option provides the run level and allows complex commands to be specified at the advanced level.
-If not set as -run advanced, then setting any other parameter, besides -cache_size or -verbose, results in an error. normal Except advanced , all of the -run level settings use a pre-specified set of parameters.
-The level must be one of: • oltp Tests with random small (8K) I/Os at increasing loads to determine the maximum IOPS.
-This parameter corresponds to the following Orion invocation: %&gt; ./orion -run advanced \ -num_large 0 -size_small 8 -type rand \ -simulate concat -write 0 -duration 60 \ -matrix row • dss Tests with random large (1M) I/Os at increasing loads to determine the maximum throughput.
-This parameter corresponds to the following Orion invocation: %&gt; ./orion -run advanced \ -num_small 0 -size_large 1024 -type rand \ -simulate concat -write 0 -duration 60 \ -matrix column • simple Generates the Small Random I/O and the Large Random I/O workloads for a range of load levels.
+Option Description Default -run Specifies the test run level to be level.
+This option provides the run level and allows normal level complex commands to be specified at the advanced level.
+If not set as -run advanced, then setting any other parameter, besides -cache size or -verbose, results in an error.

+Except advanced, all of the -run level settings use a pre-specified set of parameters.

+The level must be one of:

+oltp

+Tests with random small (8K) I/Os at increasing loads to determine the maximum IOPS.

+'''

+%> ./orion -run advanced \

+-num_large 0 -size_small 8 -type rand \

+-simulate concat -write 0 -duration 60 \

+-matrix row

+'''

+dss

+Tests with random large (1M) I/Os at increasing loads to determine the maximum throughput.

+'''

+%> ./orion -run advanced \

+-num_small 0 -size_large 1024 -type rand \

+-simulate concat -write 0 -duration 60 \

+-matrix column

+'''

+simple

+Generates the Small Random I/O and the Large Random I/O workloads for a range of load levels.
 In this option, small and large I/Os are tested in isolation.
-The only optional parameters that can be specified at this run level are -cache_size and - verbose.
-This parameter corresponds to the following Orion invocation: %&gt; ./orion -run advanced \ -size_small 8 -size_large 1024 -type rand \ -simulate concat -write 0 -duration 60 \ -matrix basic • normal Same as simple, but also generates combinations of the small random I/O and large random I/O workloads for a range of loads.
 The only optional parameters that can be specified at this run level are -cache_size and -verbose.
-This parameter corresponds to the following Orion invocation: This parameter corresponds to the following Onon invocation. $> ./orion$ -run advanced $\setminus$ advanced

 '''

+%> ./orion -run advanced \

+-size_small 8 -size_large 1024 -type rand \

+-simulate concat -write 0 -duration 60 \

+-matrix basic

+'''

+normal

+Same as simple, but also generates combinations of the small random I/O and large random I/O workloads for a range of loads.
+The only optional parameters that can be specified at this run level are -cache_size and -verbose.

+'''

+%> ./orion -run advanced \

 -size_small 8 -size_large 1024 -type rand \

 -simulate concat -write 0 -duration 60 \

 -matrix detailed

 '''